yor42/TheOneSmeagle/README.md

 * Updated gradle version from 2.7 to 3.1
 * Replaced the hardcoded strings with lanugague translatable versions
 * Updated ru_ru.lang (By: @bigenergy)
+* New en_ud.lang
 * New uk_ua.lang (By: @SKZGx)
 * New zh_tw.lang (By: @HJ-zhtw)

-Note: Languages other than english are not fully translated feel free to submit a PR
+Note: Languages other than english are not fully translated, feel free to submit a PR

 ***